The National Wildlife Federation recognizes roadsides as vital sanctuaries for pollinators and other wildlife. (Photo: courtesy of NWF)

 CURWOOD: Good.
 Thanks for joining us today.
 Now, we're talking about those strips of vegetation along the highways.
 There's often commercial or residential property right behind them.
 So, nationwide, just how much of this habitat is there?

-CURWOOD: You know, recently we saw National Pollinator Week, which was a time to celebrate the pollinators, spread the words about what people could do to protect them.
-So what we have to celebrate in terms of roadside habitat for pollinators now?
+CURWOOD: So what do we have to celebrate in terms of roadside habitat for pollinators now?

 HARPER-LORE: Well, the fact that it’s a news item at all is something I'm celebrating because I always saw roadsides from the beginning of my career 30 years ago as an opportunity to benefit wildlife, small wildlife, small birds, small mammals, and migrating birds also use these same corridors.
 So if they have places to find food and cover, they are all going to do better and their populations will continue to hold where we need them to hold.

 CURWOOD: By the way, I also understand that this roadside habitat has some of the most endangered habitat in various areas – like there are parts of the original prairie that are protected alongside roads, sort of by accident.
 You can sometimes find real old-growth trees.
 I mean, how much of a treasure trove is this territory?